Now streaming on:

 Despite its length, the movie is not too long.
 When I saw it at the New York premiere last year, I quite frankly expected to be bored.
 But I was completely absorbed in the story: both halves together seem shorter than many a 90-minute potboiler.

 Perhaps the dubbing has something to do with this: The voices are so well dubbed into English that after 15 minutes you don't even look at the lips anymore.
 I usually object to dubbing on the grounds that it cheats us of the actor's own voice and intonation.
-But I am willing to concede that six subtitles would be rather too much for most audiences, more like reading the book.
+But I am willing to concede that six hours of subtitles would be rather too much for most audiences, more like reading the book.

 And it is to a mass audience, not an intellectual minority, that "War and Peace" is directed.
 The cinema lends itself magnificently to spectacle, and "War and Peace" is great cinema.
 It is as spectacular as a movie can possibly be and yet it has a human fullness.
 Considering its cost and the vast effort that went into its making, such a film can be made only once in our time.
 The wonder, indeed, is that it was made at all.